CondorcetVote/Documentation-Book/I-#-Installation---Basic-Configuration-#-2.-Voting-Methods.md

 > **Family:** Schulze method
 > **Wikipedia:** https://en.wikipedia.org/wiki/Ranked_pairs
-> **Variant:** Margin *(Ranked Pairs Margin is used by Nicolaus Tideman himself from originals papers.
+> **Variant used:** Margin *(Ranked Pairs Margin is used by Nicolaus Tideman himself from originals papers.
 But it's not necessarily the most common.
 Most other documentation preferring the Winning variant.
 Even Wikipedia is the different from one language to another.)*

 > **Implementation Comments:** In the event of impossibility of ordering a pair by their margin of victory.
 Try to separate them when possible by their smaller minority opposition.
 In case of a tie in the classification.
 No advanced methods are used.
 It is therefore an implementation in accordance with the first paper published in 1987.
 Without advanced tie-breaking, because it brings unnecessary complexity and is partly based on randomness. this method can therefore come out ties on some ranks.
 Even if that is very unlikely on an honest election of good size.

-> **Choice of character strings available for function calls (case-insensitive)**: "Ranked Pairs Margin" / "Tideman Margin" / "RP Margin" / "Ranked Pairs" / "RankedPairs" / "Tideman method"
+> **Methods alias available (for function call)**: "Ranked Pairs Margin" / "Tideman Margin" / "RP Margin" / "Ranked Pairs" / "RankedPairs" / "Tideman method"

 #### Code example